uniqueinx/Rwner/README.md

 =====

-Rwner - open Router Pwner - is a free tool for testing access for open routers- routers with default username &amp; password- It's still under developping & testing.
+Rwner - open Router Pwner - is a free tool for testing access for open routers- routers with default username &amp; password- It's still under developping & testing, not yet released.

 Usage
 =====